-It’s supposed to be an opportunity for family and friends to mingle, enjoy and gift the bride-to-be.
+It’s supposed to be an opportunity for friends to mingle, enjoy and gift the bride-to-be.
 And if you’re the hostess tasked with organizing one, here’s how to plan the best bridal shower party ever and say goodbye to bored and antsy guests!

 If you really want to have printed invitations, indulge!
 Remember to let people know this is a surprise and if they are supposed to bring a gift that matches a theme.
-Some examples of themes are Ankara theme, vintage theme, lingerie party, and many more.

 Either through emails, texts or calls, send them at the very least four to six weeks before the bridal shower party date.